angeloey/3D-Camera-Renderer/README.md

 ## 1 - Embedded System Proposal

-Description: Pseudo 3d scanner, a device to scan a 3d object and create a 2d image with additional z axis data.
+Description: Pseudo 3d scanner, a device to scan a 3d object and create a 2d image with additional z axis data, IE using colour to represent depth in a 2d image.
+This was later expanded to include an actual 3D render of the scanned object.

 Inputs:
  - Potentiometer